Gerenciador de callback de autorização de build

 * The OAuth Token DAO implementation, used to persist the OAuth refresh token.

-* using your database system.
+* use your own database system.

 */